jakubkozera/vsc-copilot-code-review/README.md

 **View Results**

 codeReview will respond with review comments grouped by file and sorted by severity.
+Additionally, review results are automatically displayed in the **Source Control panel** under the "Copilot Code Review" section for easy navigation and management.

+**Navigate Review Comments**

+- Results in the chat include clickable file references that jump to specific lines
+- Use the "Copilot Code Review" section in the Source Control panel for an organized view
+- Navigate between comments using the arrow buttons in comment threads
+- Use keyboard shortcuts: `Ctrl+Shift+N` (next) and `Ctrl+Shift+B` (previous) when a comment thread is active

 ![Demo](./images/demo.gif)